janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 Some developers think that merge requests take too much time.
 That's only true when not done well.

-This document is a listing of bad examples, taken from real life, labeled *Code Review Horror*, and how to avoid them.
-The examples are grouped by stages in the typical lifecycle of a feature branch.
+This document is a listing of practical tips and recommendations, grouped by stages in the typical lifecycle of a feature branch.
+Each example starts with a clear statement (recommendation), followed by an explanation or justification, followed by examples (from real life!) of what can go wrong, labeled *Code Review Horror*.
+You will do well to avoid these!

 Before creating a branch
 ------------------------